“You are far too precious and valuable to allow yourself to be destroyed by another person.”

 National Network to End Domestic Violence

-Fact sheets prepared by the Family Violence Prevention Fund Read More
+Fact sheets prepared by Futures Without Violence Read More

 Toward Safety and Justice: Domestic Violence in Seattle, 2006.
 City of Seattle Human Services Department Domestic Violence and Sexual Assault Prevention Division, 2007.
 Read More

-Now That We Know: Findings and Recommendations from the Washington State Domestic Violence Fatality Review.
-Kelly Starr and Jake Fawcett for the Washington State Coalition against Domestic Violence, 2008.
+Up to Us: Lessons learned and goals for change after thirteen years of Washington State Domestic Violence Fatality Review.
+Jake Fawcett for the Washington State Coalition against Domestic Violence, 2010.
 Read More

 Covering Domestic Violence: A Guide for Journalists and Other Media Professionals.
 Washington State Coalition Against Domestic Violence, 2006.
 Read More